 - Paralegals to Sponsor Third Career Day (MCBA) Maricopa Lawyer March 2003 at pg 14

 Amy has been an adjunct instructor in the paralegal studies program at Phoenix College since spring of 2004.
-She currently teaches Civil Procedures as well as Civil Interviewing and Investigation each spring and fall semester.
-She has also taught Ethics and Professional Practice as well as the Paralegal Profession.
+She teaches Civil Procedures as well as Civil Interviewing and Investigation each spring and fall semester and the Paralegal Profession in the summer semester.
+She has also taught Ethics and Professional Practice.
 In addition, Amy became an adjunct instructor in the paralegal program at Everest College in the summer of 2007 where she taught Introduction to Paralegal, Civil Litigation, and Law Office Management until 2009.

 Amy believes education and training are paramount to a paralegal’s success, and she continues to educate herself each year.
 She has attained training in several different computer software programs, including trial presentation, and she has attained numerous hours of Continuing Legal Education (CLE) credits.

 Amy obtained her pre-licensure certificate from the Arizona School of Real Estate & Business in 2008 and became a licensed real estate salesperson through the Arizona Department of Real Estate on August 8, 2008.
 Although Amy is not an active realtor, she maintains her continuing educational requirements to stay current in the field of real estate.